pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/multi-one-to-many.md

 ## Scenario

-A user wants to join each document in a 'left-side' collection to zero or more corresponding documents in a 'right-side' collection, where the joined 'right-side' documents are embedded in a array field of the 'left-side' document.
-Additionally, for this scenario, the join is based on compound fields (two fields on the left-side matching to two fields on the right-side of the join).

-In this example, a collection of _shop products_ is joined to a collection of _orders_ to enable the results to show each product containing a list its orders made in 2020.
-In this case, rather than there being a single field on each side to join (e.g. `product_id`), there are two corresponding fields on each side of the join that have to be matched (`product_name` and `product_variation`).
+You want to take a shop's _products_ collection and join each product record to all the product's orders stored in an _orders_ collection.
+There is a 1:many relationship between both collections, based on a match of two fields on each side.
+Rather than joining on a single field like `product_id` (which doesn't exist in this data set), you need to use two common fields to join (`product_name` and `product_variation`).
+The resulting report will show all the orders made for each product in 2020.

-Note, the requirement to perform a 1:many join does not of course mandate the need to join by multiple fields on each side of the join.
-However, in this example, it has been deemed useful to show both of these aspects in one place.
+Note that the requirement to perform a 1:many join does not mandate the need to join by multiple fields on each side of the join.
+However, in this example, it has been deemed beneficial to show both of these aspects in one place.

 ## Sample Data Population